Discrete (P)-closed Groups Acting On Trees: The action type of a local action diagram

-The group action types given in Proposition~\ref{prop:group_types} rely on invariant structures --- vertices, edges and ends --- which can be detected from scopos of the associated local action diagram using the following result, which is largely implicit in \cite{RS20}.
+The group action types discussed above rely on invariant structure --- vertices, edges and ends --- which can be detected from scopos of the associated local action diagram using the following result, whose proof is not made explicit in \cite{RS26}.

 \begin{proposition} Let $\Delta\!=\!(\Gamma, (X_{a}), (G(v)))$ be a local action diagram, $\mathbf{T}\!=\!(T, \pi, \calL)$ a $\Delta$-tree, $G:=\mathbf U(\mathbf{T},(G(v)))$ and $O$ a scopo of $\Delta$. \begin{enumerate}[(i)] \item If $O=O_{\Gamma'}$ is of type (a) then $T':=\pi^{-1}(\Gamma')$ is a subtree of $T$ such that $K(\pi^{-1}(O))=VT'$, and $ T'$ is a $G$-invariant subtree of $ T$. \item If $O$ is of type (b) then there is an end $\xi\in\partial T$ such that $K(\pi^{-1}(O)) = \{\xi\}$, the end $\xi$ is $G$-invariant, and $G$ contains a translation towards $\xi$. \item If $O$ is of type (c) then there is an end $\xi\in\partial T$ such that $K(\pi^{-1}(O)) = \{\xi\}$, the end $\xi$ is $G$-invariant, and $G$ contains no translation towards $\xi$. \end{enumerate} \end{proposition}